-- 20. Internments must be booked using the parish council's "Notice of Interment".
+- 20. Interments must be booked using the parish council's "Notice of Interment".
 Templates available from the Council Office or the Council Website.
 The notice of interment must be presented to the Council office a minimum of 72 hours prior to any proposed burial. - 21.
+Except where the person to be buried is the owner of the exclusive right of burial; the owner(s) of the purchased grave shall give consent to the grave being opened by signature on the Notice of Interment.

-No Notice can be received & no interments can be undertaken on Saturdays, Sundays, Christmas Day, Good Friday or on Bank or other Public Holidays and any other days when the Council office is closed for the transaction of business. - 22.
-No burial may take place after 3.30 p.m. - 23.
-The Council office is open 10:00 am until 3:00 pm Monday to Friday, or by appointment with the Clerk. - On occasion the office may be closed due to staff having to attend public meetings, funerals etc. - 24.
+- a.
+Where a purchased grave is to be re-opened the Deed of Grant of Exclusive Right of Burial shall be produced with the Notice of Interment. - b.
+Where the Deed of Grant has been lost the person applying for the grave to be re-opened must sign a form indemnifying the council against any possible liability claims or action. - 22.
+No Notice can be received & no interments can be undertaken on Saturdays, Sundays, Christmas Day, Good Friday or on Bank or other Public Holidays and any other days when the Council office is closed for the transaction of business; or unless it be shown by the production of a medical certificate from the Community Health Physician that the body cannot, on grounds of public health, be kept until the next day permitted for interments. - 23.
+Subject to the discretion of the Clerk, a body should always be received for interment in a properly made and secured wooden or biodegradable coffin.
+The name, age and date of death of the deceased must be shown on a plate fixed to the coffin and visible for inspection upon the arrival of the funeral cortege. - 24.
+No burial may take place after 3.30 p.m. - 25.
+The Council office opening times can be found on the Councils website https://sturry-pc.gov.uk/ - 26.
 Before any burial can take place, one of the documents listed below, must be delivered to the Clerk, at or before the time the funeral cortège enters the cemetery: - a.
 Certificate for Burial or Cremation issued by the Registrar of Births and Deaths (the green form)

 - b.
-Coroner's Order for Burial - Registrar of Births and Deaths Certificate of No Liability to Register - d.
-Certificate for the disposal of a still-born child- Issued by Registrar of Births & Deaths - 25.
-If the required certificates are not provided, the Burial may be delayed or may be unable to proceed. - 26.
+Coroner's Order for Burial - c.
+Registrar of Births and Deaths Certificate of No Liability to Register - d.
+For the burial of a foetus the medical practitioner's Certificate of Delivery of Non-Viable Foetus will be required. - e.
+For the interment of cremated remains a Cremation Authority Certificate that the death has been registered is required. - 27.
+If the required certificates are not provided, the Burial may be delayed or may be unable to proceed. - 28.
 Whilst the council will give sympathetic consideration to the circumstances for late arrival, except in unavoidable cases, the time appointed for an interment must be punctually observed.
 The council cannot guarantee that delays can be accommodated, and a late arrival could result in postponement of the interment.
-The council will not be responsible for additional costs incurred as a result of late arrival.
+The council will not be responsible for additional costs incurred as a result of late arrival. - 29.
+The funeral director shall inform the Clerk if the body is that of a person who has died from a notifiable disease and such precautions as may be required to be taken within the cemetery must be complied with. - 30.
+No vaults or bricked graves are permitted in the cemetery.